Like most literature-based curricula, we study history chronologically, beginning with Creation. But our History Cycle is a little different.

 You go deeper and deeper into each period – you just do it over the years instead of studying one period at a time for a year.

-The lively pace of moving to fresh material more quickly keeps students engaged and helps them (and their teachers) better understand the flow of history.
+Even better, the lively pace of moving to fresh material more quickly keeps students engaged.
+And helps them (and you) better understand the flow of history.